pauld0051/pros_and_cons/README.md

 ## KNOWN BUGS

-1. Materialize navbar links "flash" on click.
-This occurs in Firefox and appears to be due to either hardware acceleration or an extension installed on Firefox.
+1. Materialize navbar links may "flash" on click.
+This occurs mostly in Firefox and appears to be due to either hardware acceleration or an extension installed on Firefox.
 During development Firefox was started in safemode which removed the issue completely.
 Some users may therefore experience the flashing when clicking links on the navigation pane at the top of the screen.
+It is not anticipated that this affects user experience.

-2. Materialize datepicker colouring: https://stackoverflow.com/a/59578282/13062685 special thanks to Kasia https://code-institute-room.slack.com/team/USVE7NATV
+2. Materialize datepicker colouring is not intuitive and requires overwriting styles in the [style.css](static/css/style.css) file The fix can be seen here: https://stackoverflow.com/a/59578282/13062685 special thanks to Kasia https://code-institute-room.slack.com/team/USVE7NATV

 3. Script tags need to be loaded within the template close to where they are being used or, at the top of the template loading with the page.
 This was experimented on with the edit_profile.html template.
 In order to add the countries.json file to be read in JavaScript, a new country.js file was added in static/scripts.
 This was called on using Jinja template formatting in the same method as previously employed on the base.html template.
 However, when located at the bottom of the page before the endblock tags, meant the script would not run and subsequently failed to provide the desired outcome.
 This was possibly caused by interference with other loading scripts from the base.html template.
 When the script call was placed at the top of the page just outside the block content tags meant the script loaded too early and therefore id-tags were not read by the script file.
 To overcome this a setTimeout function was employed.
 While this worked, it was not an acceptable workaround.
 Moving the script just below the select tags where it was being called meant there was no need for a setTimeout function and the script would run effectively without further intervention.